 One of the first things many businesses do when facing financial uncertainty is to cut costs.
 However, even if your business insurance payments are seemingly too high to manage, do your best to keep paying them.

 All it takes is one disaster or accident, and you may find yourself in an even worse position.
-If your monthly payments are too high, talk to your insurance provider.
+Talk to your insurance coverage provider if your monthly payments are too high.
 You may be able to adjust your coverage to a more affordable level or cut specific elements that don’t seem necessary right now.

 Negotiate with Suppliers